 We all want to grow old healthy and happy.
 Yet not all of that is given to all of us.
 By an unhealthy lifestyle, we reduce the chance that our wish will come true.
 Others are merely unlucky or may get an accident.
 Factors you can't influence.

 Research proves that it is not bad luck or the choice for an unhealthy lifestyle that allows us to grow old, healthy, and happy, or not.
-There is something much simpler and more fundamental that is the foundation of this.
+There is something much simpler and more fundamental that is the foundation of happiness.

 If you now have the choice to invest in your future best yourself so that you can grow old happy and healthy?
 What would you spend your energy and time on?